-Total fund balances (deficit)-governmental funds (page 14) \$ 26,449,534 Net pension and other long-term assets are not current financial resources a reported in the fund statements. and, th erefore, are not 31,357,799 · 31,337,733 Capital assets used in governmental activities are not financial resources a reported in the fund statements.
-The cost of the assets is \$150,865,017 depreciation/amortization is \$42,307,439.
-108,557,578 Deferred outflows and inflows of resources related to pensions are applicannels, therefore, are not reported in the fund statements: able to future periods Deferred outflows related to employer contributions Deferred outflows related to experience, changes in \$ 3,067,095 assumptions, proportion, and investment earnings 16,758,385 Deferred inflows of resources related to pension plans (37,291,406) (17,465,926) Deferred outflows and inflows of resources related to OPEB are applicable therefore, are not reported in the fund statements: Deferred outflows related to benefit payments Deferred inflows related to experience and changes of assumptions \$ 935,269 (9,127,277) (8,192,008) Other long-term assets are not available to pay for current period expending are recorded as deferred inflows of resources in the fund statements government-wide revenues: but are considered Tuscarora Indian School operations \$ 413,009 057.272 Tuscarora tuition reimbursement 544,263 957,272 For refunding bonds, the difference between the reacquisition price and the of the refunded debt should be reported as a deferred charge and recogniz interest expense over either the lesser of the life of the debt issuance or the the government wide statements. ed as a a component of the government-wide statements.
-5,877 Net accrued interest expense for serial bonds is not reported in the fund sta temen ts.
-(100,351) Long-term liabilities are not due and payable in the current period an reported in the fund statements.
-The effects of these items are: Serial bonds Premiums on serial bonds Energy performance contract Lease liability Compensated absences d, the (14,515,000) (571,520) (2,210,530) (201,628) (7,451,906) Workers' compensation (2,534,077) (27,484,661) of the compensation ( ) /
+Total fund balances-governmental funds (page 14) \$ 43,409,729 Capital assets used in governmental activities are not financial resource not reported in the fund statements.
+The cost of the assets is \$1 accumulated depreciation/amortization is \$49,145,152.
+118,737,884 For refunding bonds, the difference between the reacquisition price a amount of the refunded debt should be reported as a deferred charge component of interest expense over either the lesser of the life of the and re ecognized as a bonds refunded for the government-wide financial statements.
+2,348 Deferred outflows and inflows of resources related to pensions are applicated, therefore, are not reported in the fund statements: Deferred outflows related to employer contributions Deferred outflows related to experience, changes in \$ 3,266,970 assumptions, proportion, and investment earnings 12,537,818 Deferred inflows of resources related to pension plans (3,064,571) 12,740,217 Deferred outflows and inflows of resources related to OPEB are applicated and, therefore, are not reported in the fund statements: Deferred outflows related to benefit payments Deferred inflows related to experience and changes of assumptions sble to future periods 4,006,380 (6,763,895) (2,757,515) Other long-term assets are not available to pay for current period expend are recorded as deferred inflows of resources in the fund statements government-wide revenues: Tuscarora Indian School operations \$ 533,292 Tuscarora tuition reimbursement 1,128,041 1,661,333 Net accrued interest expense for serial bonds is not reported in the fund st ateme nts.
+(124,805) Long-term liabilities are not due and payable in the current period an reported in the fund statements.
+The effects of these items are: d, the refore, are not Serial bonds \$ (25,965,000) Premiums on serial bonds (1,383,856) Energy performance contract (1,925,658) Lease liability (98,494) Retirement incentive payable (560,000) Compensated absences (7,214,423) Workers' compensation (1,935,917) Other postemployment benefits obligation (1,659,772) Net pension liability (5,324,699) (46,067,819) Net position of governmental activities \$ 127,601,372